fan2/mkdocs/docs/blog/posts/elf/plt-puts-analysis.md

 The *`GOT`*(Global Offset Table) is something like a socket, it connects the internal host and the external required.

 Similar to how the global offset table redirects position-independent address calculations to absolute locations, the procedure linkage table(*`PLT`*) redirects position-independent function calls to absolute locations.
-The link editor cannot resolve execution transfers, such as function calls, from one executable or shared object to another.
-Consequently, the link editor arranges to have the program transfer control to entries in the procedure linkage table.

 The dynamic section `DT_PLTREL`(0000000000000014)=0x7 shows its type of reloc in PLT is `DT_RELA`.